lisamurphy788/mytaxfreeshopping/README.md

 Only one branch has been used for this project.

+To clone this project from GitHub:

+1. Under the repository’s name, click Clone or download.
+2. In the Clone hTTPS section, copy the URL.
+3. In your IDE, open **Git Bash**.
+4. Change directory to the location where you want the cloned directory to be made.
+5. Type **git clone**, and then paste the URL copied from GitHub.
+6. Press **enter** and the local clone will be created.

  ## Credits
  ### Content
 Most of the text from this site came from the process that it currently operates in.